What does a school psychologist do? Breaking down this collaborative career

 To understand the more specific aspects of this career, it’s helpful to begin with a basic school psychologist job description.
 These professionals are trained to identify, address and overcome learning and behavioral needs in school-aged children.

 School psychologists are responsible for a wide range of duties.
-They primarily work in schools, focusing their attention on students as young as elementary school ages and as old as college ages.
-These professionals provide in-depth psychological services with the goal of helping students succeed academically, socially, behaviorally and emotionally.
+They primarily work in academic institutions, focusing their attention on students as young as elementary school ages and as old as college ages.
+Psychologists in schools provide in-depth psychological services with the goal of helping students succeed academically, socially, behaviorally and emotionally.

 Some typical services they provide include helping students who are bullied and those who face struggles like poor academic performance, problems at home or mental health issues.
 School psychologists also help students who have disabilities.
 This wide range of services means no two days on the job will look the same.